 Cocaine produces a range of effects, which include increased energy and self-confidence, as well as euphoria, making it one of the UK’s favourite party drugs.
 For many, taking cocaine over the weekend has become as much of a habit as drinking a few pints with friends.

 Whilst more socially acceptable, cocaine is still a highly addictive and dangerous drug, which can lead casual users into a serious addiction very quickly.
+Many have questioned why drug abuse is a social problem, but with the social acceptance of cocaine it is easy to see why.
 If you are a regular user of the drug, there is always the chance that you could develop a serious drug problem over time.

 What Are The Signs Your Cocaine Habit Is A More Serious Problem?